snyk/snyk-images/README.md

   From: ejs-locals@1.0.2 > ejs@0.8.8
   Remediation:
     Upgrade direct dependency ejs@1.0.0 to ejs@2.5.3 (triggers upgrades to ejs@2.5.3) Some paths have no direct dependency upgrade that can address this issue.
-Run `snyk wizard` to explore remediation options.

 ✗ High severity vulnerability found in dustjs-linkedin
   Description: Code Injection